-It’s in your legs, your back, your neck, and everywhere that you never knew you could feel it.
-The culprit is soreness and the cause is exercise.
+It’s in your legs, your back, your neck, and everywhere that you never knew you could feel such muscle soreness.
+The discomfort your feeling is a direct results of the exercises you did.
 There is really no way to completely avoid it but there are ways to minimize it.
 Muscle soreness is inevitable when you do a new exercise or one of more intensity than usual.
 Breathe easier knowing that the worst muscle tightness you experience will only be in the first 48 hours.
 Here are a few ways to help diminish soreness and tightness.

 - Stretch: There is nothing better than a good solid stretch to relieve your muscle pain.
 You know where you are the sorest, really focus on stretching out those areas.
 That doesn’t mean that you can completely neglect the rest of your muscles but it will help to relieve the soreness quicker.
 Use the exercises done at boot camp to give you some inspiration when stretching outside of class.
 If you need more suggestions, feel free to ask your instructor, they are full of fun and effective stretches.

 - H20: This is the magic stuff right here!
 Water will provide your body with necessary nutrients and help to flush out those nasty toxins.
 The buildup of lactic acid won’t stand a chance against this stuff.

 - Keep moving: The more you move, the more your blood flow will increase, which releases nutrients, and the less you will be complaining about how your muscles feel.
 Even a light jog or walk on your day off from boot camp will help immensely.